lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Return**

-Code within the scope (e.g., a method's implementation) is separated into logical blocks by empty lines.
-If all blocks are one line, no separation is used. `return` statement is separated, the only exception is if the implementation consists of two lines.
+Code within the scope (e.g. method's implementation) is separated into logical blocks by empty lines.
+If all blocks are one line, no separation is used. `return` statement is usually separated, the only exception is if there's only two lines.

 **Do**: